Wakefield City Academies Trust

 Wakefield City Academies Trust (WCAT) was a multi-academy trust (MAT) that managed 21 schools (14 primary and 7 secondary) across West Yorkshire, South Yorkshire, and the East Riding of Yorkshire.
 As an academy trust, it was an exempt charity regulated by the Department for Education (DfE).

-In September 2017, WCAT announced it would cease operation and dissolve once new sponsor organisations have been found for its schools.
+In September 2017, WCAT announced it would cease operations and dissolve once new sponsor organisations were found for its schools.

 Schools

 Primary

 The trust operated 14 primary schools across South Yorkshire and West Yorkshire.